 A. Vesicular glutamate transporters in the regulation of glutamate release

-Presynaptic mechanisms that contribute to quantal variance and synaptic plasticity are poorly under-stood.
+Presynaptic mechanisms that contribute to quantal variance and synaptic plasticity are poorly understood.
 It has been established that, for mammalian cortical glutamatergic synaptic vesicles that express VGLUT1, quantal size is determined by the number of transporters per vesicle, and that this density is endogenously regulated both across development and by prolonged changes in activity of mature neural networks.
-Furthermore, VGLUT1 and VGAT are oppositely (and bi-directionally) regulated by prolonged changes in neural activity in vitro .
-This indicates that mechanisms of homeostatic plasticity include regulation of vesicle filling with glutamate and GABA in a manner that serves to restore E/I balance.
-We have also shown that VGLUT1 plays an unanticipated role in synapses; it interacts with adaptor proteins such as endophilin A1 within axonal boutons that alters the availability of excitatory vesicles for release, at least compared to VGLUT2 or VGLUT3.
-We use primary cortical dissociated cultures, organotypic hippo-campal slice cultures, in vivo knockout animals, yeast two-hybrid analyses, and biochemical procedures to further address these issues.
-Our current research focuses on the differential role for VGLUT1 and VGLUT2 isoforms in corticolimbic circuitry during the maturation of synaptic connectivity and plasticity in vitro and in vivo .
+Furthermore, VGLUT1 and VGAT are oppositely (and bi-directionally) regulated by prolonged changes in neural activity in vitro.
+This indicates that mechanisms of synaptic scaling (i.e., homeostatic plasticity include regulation of vesicle filling with glutamate and GABA in a manner that serves to restore excitatory/inhibitory balance.
+We have also shown that VGLUT1 plays an unanticipated role in synapses; it interacts with adaptor proteins such as endophilin A1 within axonal boutons that alter the availability of excitatory vesicles for release, at least compared to VGLUT2 or VGLUT3.
+Our prior research focused on the differential role for VGLUT1 and VGLUT2 isoforms in corticolimbic circuitry during the maturation of synaptic connectivity and plasticity in vitro and in vivo.

 B. The role of neuronal glutamine transporters in glutamatergic neurotransmission

 Excessive presynaptic glutamatergic transmission is thought to be involved in various human disorders including epilepsy that result in neuronal excitotoxicity.
 Glutamatergic transmission requires the transport of cytoplasmic glutamate into synaptic vesicles prior to release from axon terminals by Ca 2+ -dependent exocytosis.
-Under normal conditions, glucose and Krebs cycle intermediates can sustain axon terminal cytoplasmic glutamate levels and neurotransmitter glutamate stores.
+Under normal conditions, Krebs cycle intermediates such as alpha-ketoglutarate can sustain axon terminal cytoplasmic glutamate levels and neurotransmitter glutamate stores.
 However, seizures or intense glutamatergic activity requires import of Gln into axon terminals from glia to immediately replenish and maintain vesicular glutamate stores for continued release.
 Importantly, this ‘so called’ glutamate/Gln cycle, proposed over 35 years ago from classic biochemical and immunological evidence, is an accepted model of neurotransmitter glutamate recycling and is presented as such in most neuroscience texts on this subject.
 However, while the transporters that mediate Gln efflux from astrocytes are known (SNAT3 and SNAT5), the neuronal Gln transporter that mediates Gln transport into presynaptic nerve terminals has not yet been identified.
 Interestingly, activity-induced modulation of synaptic efficacy and glutamatergic epileptiform activity is significantly reduced by application of 2-(methylamino)isobutyrate (MeAIB), a competitive and reversible inhibitor of the sodium-coupled neutral amino acid transporter (SNAT; system A) subtypes 1 and 2.
 We were the first to clone and functionally identify the Slc38 gene family members SNAT1 and SNAT2 and have since documented that these two Gln transporters are excluded from axon terminals, suggesting that an unidentified neuronal Gln transporter sustains glutamatergic transmission under seizure-like activity.
-We use primary hippocampal neuronal cultures, organotypic hippo-campal slice cultures, synaptosomes, in vivo knockout animals, and biochemical procedures to address this issue.

 - Doyle, S., Pyndiah, S., De Gois S., and Erickson, J.D.
 (2010) Excitation-transcription coupling via calcium/calmodulin-dependent protein kinase/ERK1/2 signaling mediates the coordinate induction of VGLUT2 and Narp triggered by a prolonged increase in glutamatergic synaptic activity.
 J. Biol.
 Chem.
 285:14366-14376.